 Mr. Halpern helped defend Fairchild in a four-patent dispute related to specialized semiconductors used in power supplies for consumer electronics, and drafted, inter alia, two summary judgment motions and the Motion for New Trial on willfulness and on all issues.

 Mr. Halpern participated in the defense of Microsoft against InterTrust Technologies, a patent holding company, in a patent matter relating to digital rights management software, drafting critical summary judgment motions.
 He was also part of the team that represented Microsoft in its contract and antitrust litigation against SunMicrosystems relating to Java.

 Trade Secret Litigation

-Mr. Halpern was part of team representing Cisco Systems in international trade secret and patent litigation regarding network routers and their operating systems, and helped to formulate an innovative case strategy and basis for a global injunction against Huawei.
+Mr. Halpern was part of the team representing Cisco Systems in international trade secret and patent litigation regarding network routers and their operating systems, and helped to formulate an innovative case strategy and basis for a global injunction against Huawei.
 The case was settled favorably to Cisco.

 Collagen Corporation v.
 Matrix Pharmaceuticals

 Mr. Halpern was part of the trial team defending Matrix Pharmaceuticals against trade secret and patent claims relating to processes for purifying collagen for human use.
 Drafted a successful motion for sanctions against opposing counsel that forced Collagen to settle the case favorably to Matrix.